 US corporations and certain foreign corporations that receive substantial 'passive income' and are 'closely held' may be subject to personal holding company tax.
 The personal holding company tax is 20% of undistributed personal holding company income and is levied in addition to the regular tax.

-Employers are subject to federal unemployment tax (FUTA) of 6% on the first USD 7,000 of wages paid to employees meeting certain criteria, with potential reduction of up to 5.4% for state unemployment taxes.
+Employers generally are subject to federal unemployment tax (FUTA) of 6% on the first USD 7,000 of wages paid to employees meeting certain criteria, with potential reduction of up to 5.4% for state unemployment taxes.
 For 2020, employers also are subject to social security tax of 6.2% on the first USD 137,700 (up from USD 132,900 in 2019) of wages paid to employees and Medicare tax of 1.45% on all wages (collectively, FICA taxes).
 For 2021, social security tax is imposed on the first USD 142,800 of wages paid to employees.
 Employers are required to withhold an equivalent amount of FICA taxes from employee wages, federal income tax at graduated rates, and Additional Medicare tax of 0.9% on wages in excess of USD 200,000.
 In addition, states may impose state income tax, state unemployment tax, workers' compensation insurance tax, and other state-level benefit requirements at varying rates depending on state law and the nature of employees' activities.
 The federal supplemental withholding rates, when applicable, remain at 22% on supplemental income below USD 1 million in the aggregate and 37% on supplemental income in excess of USD 1 million in the aggregate.

 Other state and municipal taxes